knobs-dials/wetsuite-dev/README.md

 ### Extract plain text fragments (from BWB)
 Laws are of course structured, with paragraphs and lists, in an artikel, in a hoofdstuk, and much more.

-When studying details and structures and references you need to understand that structure, yet some broader tasks, such as summarizing topics of broad parts, would only care to get out the text.
+When studying details and structures and references you may need to understand and use all that structure, yet broader tasks such as summarizing topics of broad parts cares can be fed plain text.

-We aim to let you flatten text with some controllable granularity, e.g. plain text per article, per hoofdstuk, or otherwise, ideally still with some reference to its origin within the original data-document.
+We aim to let you flatten text with some controllable granularity, e.g. per article, per hoofdstuk, or otherwise, and ideally still with some reference to its origin within the original data-document.

 Consider: